 - Is the cheapest smartphone plan adequate, or do you need more?

-- Do you really need an unlimited data plan, or can you save money by paying per gigabyte?
-(See some of the differences in data plans below.
-You might be surprised to discover that the cheapest smartphone plans aren’t always family plans.)
+- Do you need an unlimited data plan, or can you save money by paying per gigabyte?

-Ultimately, you’ll have to make the decision about which cell phone plan is best for you.
+Ultimately, you’ll have to decide which cellphone plan is best for you.
 It’s not a one-size fits all decision.
-But we’ve provided up-to-date information about many of the best-known carriers and the plans they offer.
-The good news is that most of them these days are no-contract, so you can switch later if you need to.
+But we’ve provided up-to-date information about many of the best-known carriers and their plans.
+The good news is that many phone plans are no-contract, so you can switch later if needed.

 Verizon